What Does it Take to Be a Law Professor?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-- Constitutional Law Professor
+- Labor Law Professor

-Are There Job Opportunities for Law Professors?
+Is There Going to be Demand for Law Professors?

 In the United States, there were 21,200 jobs for Law Professor in 2016.
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,600 new jobs for Law Professor by 2026.
 Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.